 You should have and know how to use a GPS if you use the second route.
-Use it to mark the location of your car, and the point at which you descend the escarpment.
+Use it to mark the location where you leave the administrative road, and the point at which you descend the escarpment.
 Edmaier's Secret is best photographed late in the day as the Sun will not hit it until several hours after sunrise.

-Note - In 2014 the was a partial collapse of the Nautilus and it is not as photogenic as before.
+Note - In 2014 there was a partial collapse of the Nautilus and it is not as photogenic as before.

 To view the map larger please click on the box in the upper right corner of the map.